Trademark Attorney Services

 After submitting the trademark application, you can expect to hear back from the USPTO within 3 to 8 months.
 Depending on whether your application was accepted or there are issues to address, it can take another few months to a year before the process is done.
 Working with a trademark attorney can make the entire process go more smoothly and quickly.

-Additional Information on Trademark Registration for Raleigh Businesses
+Why Trademark Registration Matters for Raleigh Businesses

 Trademarks Services for Raleigh Businesses